SladkyCitron/ublock-anti-fnf/README.md

 A [uBlock Origin](https://github.com/gorhill/uBlock) filter list to block Friday Night Funkin' content and references on the web.

+> [!WARNING]
+> Aggresive filtering may break some pages (e.g. Newgrounds).
+This is intentional for a truly FNF-free experience.

 ## Why?

 Friday Night Funkin' is a questionable Flash rhythm game with a large amount of inappropriate content, gore, innuendos, and a very toxic fanbase.
 This filter list aims to help users avoid it.